 This is also an unlikely form of payment, but a debtor can serve jail time if they are violating their court order to pay your settlement.
 This form of payment is common with debtors that refuse to make child-support payments despite the debtor being able to make them.

 What Happens If The Debtor Files For Bankruptcy

-If a debtor or their business declares bankruptcy and lists you as a creditor, your right to a settlement is cut off along with their other debts.
-The expectation is if the settlement was required by the debtor causing injury, fraud, or malicious behavior to you or your property.
+Be careful if your debtor files for bankruptcy.
+Your right to a settlement is cut off along with their other debts during bankruptcy.
+If a debtor or their business declares bankruptcy, you are technically a creditor.
+Unless the debtor caused injury, fraud, or malicious behavior to you or your property.
 If this is the case, you are still able to collect your settlement.

 Have open communication with your lawyer about whether or not your debtor is continuing to make payments on your settlement.
-If payments on a settlement have not been made or have been stopped, talk to your lawyer or one of our Premier Partners about filing for a court order.
+If payments on a settlement have not been made or have been stopped, talk to one of our Premier Partners about filing for a court order.